percona/pxb-docs/docs/how_xtrabackup_works.md

-# How Percona XtraBackup Works
+# How Percona XtraBackup works

-*Percona XtraBackup* is based on InnoDB’s crash-recovery functionality.
+Percona XtraBackup is based on InnoDB’s crash-recovery functionality.
 It copies your *InnoDB* data files, which results in data that is internally inconsistent; but then it performs crash recovery on the files to make them a consistent, usable database again.